Chaos to Order: A Label Propagation Perspective on Source-Free Domain Adaptation: Experiments

-\paragraph{Ablation Study.} To evaluate the contribution of the different components of our work, we conduct ablation studies for ALT on Office-31.
+\paragraph{Ablation Study} To evaluate the contribution of the different components of our work, we conduct ablation studies for CtO on Office-31.
 We investigated different combinations of the two parts: Adaptive Local-consistency Regularization (ALR) and Adaptive Input-consistency Regularization (AIR).
-Compared to our method, AaD can be regarded as the baseline.
+Compared to our method, AaD (\ie only $\mathcal{L}_{seq}$ and $\mathcal{L}_{lr}$ are used) can be regarded as the baseline.
 As shown in Table~\ref{tab:ablation}, each part of our method contributes to improving performance.
 It is not difficult to find that AIR contributes the most to the improvement of accuracy, with the performance increasing from 85.0\% to 86.9\%, which shows the effectiveness of label propagation.
-ALR also improves the average performance by 1.1\% compared to the base model, confirming that the distance-based reweighting improves the quality of the neighbors.
+ALR also improves the average performance by 1.1\% compared to the base model, confirming that the distance-based re-weighting improves the quality of the neighbors.
 For easy transfer tasks, target features from pre-trained source models naturally have good clustering performance.
 In this case, ALR dominates in loss optimization, with AIR helping to improve model training for under-learned categories.
 When the target feature distribution is scattered, it benefits from the AIR to ensure the smoothness of the model, while the extended property amplifies it to global consistency within the same class, allowing the limited structural information captured from the ALR to be propagated among subpopulations.
-Overall, ALT increased baseline AaD by an average of 2.4\%.
+According to the comparison of results, we conclude that employing a regularization strategy suitable for data property is important in capturing semantic information.
+Without local consistency, outlier samples are difficult to learn, which makes the model heavily dependent on the transferability of source knowledge.
+Similarly, removing input consistency makes it difficult to effectively facilitate the learning of global semantic information.
+Overall, CtO increased baseline AaD by an average of 2.4\%.
 This shows that there is complementarity between ALR and AIR.